laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-16/day-3/lecture-materials/mern-stack-build-part-2.md

 ## Setup

-1. Navigate into your `express-react` folder
+1. Navigate into your `mern-people-app` folder
 1. Inside you should only have your `backend` repo
 1. Create your frontend react app `npx create-react-app@latest frontend`
 1. Cd into frontend